 - accommodation, including the type of housing required, where it is located and who the person lives with

 - access to people, including restricting or prohibiting particular people from having contact with the represented person.

 A plenary order allows the guardian to make personal and lifestyle decisions and may include medical decisions.

 A guardian cannot make decisions about the finances of the person with a decision-making disability.

 An enduring guardian is different from a guardian appointed by VCAT.
-An enduring guardian is appointed by a person themself through an enduring power of guardianship document.
-The person appointing an enduring guardian must be competent at the time of making the appointment in order for the document to be valid.
-For more information about enduring guardians, see the powers of attorney section of this website.
+An enduring guardian is a person appointed by an individual before 1 September 2015 under an enduring power of guardianship document.
+The individual who appointed the enduring guardian must have had capacity at the time of making the appointment in order for the document to be valid.

 - act as an advocate for the represented person